Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 ### head
 - `head` writes the first ten lines of a file to the screen.
 - To change the number of lines printed, type `head -n <number> <file name>`.
+- Let's try an example:
-- Make sure you are still in the directory `lecture`.
+	- First, make sure you are still in the directory `lecture`.
-- Let's try: `head -n 5 DiverseCas9s.faa`
+	- Next, enter the command: `head -n 5 DiverseCas9s.faa`

 ### tail
 - `tail` writes the last ten lines of a file to the screen.
 - To change the number of lines printed, type `tail -n <number> <file name>`.
-- For example, `tail -n 5 DiverseCas9s.faa`
+- For example: `tail -n 5 DiverseCas9s.faa`

 ### grep
 - `grep` can search files for specific words or patterns.